 - Fire protection for the existing plant and expansion

 ABOUT THE BOLDT COMPANY www.boldt.com

-The Boldt Company, headquartered in Wisconsin, has 14 offices throughout the United States.
-The firm provides professional construction services to customers in a variety of power, industrial, healthcare, education, commercial and renewable energy markets nationwide.
+The Boldt Company, headquartered in Wisconsin, has 14 offices throughout the United States and is one of the leading sustainable construction services firms in the country.
+The firm provides professional construction services to customers in a variety of power, industrial, education, healthcare, commercial and renewable energy markets nationwide.
 The firm has been recognized as one of the safest companies in America.
-Boldt was founded in 1889 and is celebrating its 125th anniversary in 2014.